MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-Site access review in the [SharePoint admin center](https://go.microsoft.com/fwlink/?linkid=2185219) lets [IT administrators](/microsoft-365/admin/add-users/assign-admin-roles) delegate the review process of [data access governance reports](data-access-governance-reports.md) to site owners of overshared sites.
-This feature addresses limitations of data access governance reports, which generate lists of sites but lack detailed insights or solutions for oversharing scenarios.
+Site access review in the [SharePoint admin center](https://go.microsoft.com/fwlink/?linkid=2185219) lets [IT administrators](/microsoft-365/admin/add-users/assign-admin-roles) delegate the review process of [data access governance reports](data-access-governance-reports.md) to the site owners of overshared sites.

-Site access review addresses limitations in data access governance reports by involving site owners in the review process.
-This is crucial because:
+Site access review involves site owners in the review process so they can address the concern of overshared sites identified in data access governance reports.
+This feature is crucial because:

-- Data access reports provide site-level aggregation without file or item-level details due to compliance reasons.
+- IT administrators can't have access to file-level or item-level details due to compliance reasons.
-- IT administrators can't view or investigate oversharing scenarios beyond site-level data.
-- Site owners are best positioned to review and address oversharing issues in this scenario.
+- Site owners are best positioned to review and address oversharing issues for their own sites.

 ## Prerequisites